Charles E. Brady III, GISP

 Scott Trapolino attended Delta State University in Cleveland, Mississippi (MS), where he earned Bachelor’s degrees in Geography and Political Science and a certificate in Geospatial Technologies.
 At Delta State University, he worked at the Center for Interdisciplinary Geospatial Information Technologies as Assistant Project Manager/Recruiter/ Instructor, where he assisted in the compilation of Geospatial Needs Assessments and Implementation Plans for Three Rivers Planning and Development District, Tunica County Emergency Management Agency, and the Yazoo-Mississippi Delta Levee Board.
 In addition, he worked with first responders and emergency management teams in the creation of USNG map books during US hurricanes that made landfall between 2008 and 2010.
 In 2010, he was appointed president of the GITA Gulf South Chapter and currently is a Board Member for the Memphis Area Geographical Information Council and Mississippi Association for Spatial Technologies.
 At present he works for DeSoto County, MS, as the Senior GIS Analyst and represents the State of MS as a GIS Coordinator for the Statewide Technical Advanced Rescue Team and works with the Technical Users Group for the Mississippi Coordination Council for Remote Sensing and GIS.
 Also, he is Principal and Project Coordinator for Everything is Somewhere, LLC.
 Currently he is attempting to fill the shoes of the past Mississippi SCAUG Representative (Lauralee Gann) and is looking forward to serving Mississippi SCAUG members and bringing GIS and SCAUG to the forefront in assisting Mississippi Geospatial Organizations.

-As the Louisiana Representative for SCAUG, my goal is to strengthen the bridge between private and public sector GIS in Louisiana and work to get more students involved with SCAUG as the next generation of GIS professionals.
-I am a 2014 graduate of the Geography & Anthropology program at Louisiana State University and I LOVE geography.
-My academic background is in human & cultural geography but I have always kept a foot in the professional GIS world from interning with engineering companies to working through college as a GIS intern for the Florida State Senate Committee on Reapportionment, but now I work at APTIM in Baton Rouge as a database and web services manager.
+As the Louisiana Representative for SCAUG, John's goal is to strengthen the bridge between private and public sector GIS in Louisiana and work to get more students involved with SCAUG as the next generation of GIS professionals.
+John is a 2014 graduate of the Geography & Anthropology program at Louisiana State University (LSU) and loves geography.
+His academic background is in human & cultural geography but John always kept a foot in the professional GIS world from working through college as a GIS intern to providing GIS support in the disaster consulting industry.
+John is the GIS Manager for Tidal Basin Group.

 Esri Representative: Esri@scaug.org